Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • boiled potatoes - 60 grams;

-• fresh, pickled or pickled cucumbers - 40 grams;
+• fresh, salted or pickled cucumbers - 40 grams;

 • green salad - 10 grams;